vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_creation_EN.md

 1. **Download** the [min](https://raw.githubusercontent.com/vdhamer/Photo-Club-Hub/refs/heads/main/JSON/xampleMin.level2.json) and the [max](https://raw.githubusercontent.com/vdhamer/Photo-Club-Hub/refs/heads/main/JSON/xampleMax.level2.json) example files.
 “Min” is optimized for simplicity.
 “Max” shows all supported optional data fields.

 2. Make a **copy** of the [min](https://raw.githubusercontent.com/vdhamer/Photo-Club-Hub/refs/heads/main/JSON/xampleMin.level2.json) file.
    - Rename the file to some short name (`nickName`) for the club.
 So if the club is called "F/8 and Be There" you might choose `f8AndBeThere.level2.json`.
 If your club is already listed in the Photo Club Hub app, you can just reuse the `nickName` from the file [root.level1.json](https://raw.githubusercontent.com/vdhamer/Photo-Club-Hub/refs/heads/main/JSON/root.level1.json).
-To make this even simpler, here's what it says for 6 potential early-adopter clubs:
+To make this even simpler, here's what it says for some of the early-adopter clubs:

       | `town`  | `fullName` | `nickName` | `latitude` | `longitude` | `level2URL` |
       | -----  | ---------| ----- | :-----: | :-----: | :-----: |